A Trip to the Blue Mountains

 Blue Mountains Hop on Hop Off Services

-The explorer bus has 29 stops around Katoomba and Leura.
+There are 29 stops around Katoomba and Leura.
 You can buy your ticket as part of a combined train package from Sydney or on arrival in Katoomba.
-The pass is valid for 7 days.
-The bus only offers limited commentary and not a full guided tour.
-Explorer buses run on a half hourly schedule.
+The pass is valid for one day, however, they give free extensions if you are staying in the mountains for 3 days or more.
+The bus runs on a half-hourly schedule between 9am and 4.15pm.

 Check out the website for lots of great walks and attraction information